Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Proof of

-\subsection{Proof of \Cref{thm:ctrl_msp}}
+\section{Proof of \Cref{thm:ctrl_msp}}

-The proof of this theorem is split up into several steps, which we capture into a few lemmas. \begin{enumerate} \item We first show that the CTRL-MSP game is a particular instance of the CTRL-SG game.
-We show that if the CTRL-MSP assumptions hold then the CTRL-SG assumptions hold. \item We then characterize the optima of the expressiveness and compatibility functions of the CTRL-MSP game. \end{enumerate}
+The proof of \Cref{thm:ctrl_msp} is split up into several steps, which we capture into a few lemmas. \begin{enumerate} \item We first show that the CTRL-MSP game is a particular instance of the CTRL-SG game.
+We show that if the CTRL-MSP assumptions hold then the CTRL-SG assumptions hold. \item We then characterize the optima of the quality and consistency functions of the CTRL-MSP game. \end{enumerate}

 \begin{lemma} The CTRL-MSP game is an instance of the CTRL-SG game.
-Moreover, if the CTRL-MSP assumptions hold then the CTRL-SG assumptions hold. \end{lemma} \begin{proof} The CTRL-MSP game is an instance of the CTRL-SG game, with the following correspondences: \begin{itemize} \item \(\F := \{f \in \L(\R^{d_{x}}, \R^{d_{z}}) \mid \norm{f(\X_{j})}_{F}^{2} \leq n_{j}\ \forall j \in \{1, \dots, k\}\}\). \item \(\G := \L(\R^{d_{z}}, \R^{d_{x}})\). \item \(\E \colon f \mapsto \Delta R(f(\X) \mid \bPi)\). \item \(\C \colon (f, g) \mapsto -\sum_{j = 1}^{k}\Delta R(f(\X_{j}), (f \circ g \circ f)(\X_{j}))\). \end{itemize}
+Moreover, if the CTRL-MSP assumptions hold then the CTRL-SG assumptions hold. \end{lemma} \begin{proof} The CTRL-MSP game is an instance of the CTRL-SG game, with the following correspondences: \begin{itemize} \item \(\F \doteq \{f \in \L(\R^{\dx}, \R^{\dz}) \mid \norm{f(\X_{j})}_{F}^{2} \leq n_{j}\ \forall j \in \{1, \dots, k\}\}\). \item \(\G \doteq \L(\R^{\dz}, \R^{\dx})\). \item \(\Q \colon f \mapsto \Delta R(f(\X) \mid \bPi)\). \item \(\C \colon (f, g) \mapsto -\sum_{j = 1}^{k}\Delta R(f(\X_{j}), (f \circ g \circ f)(\X_{j}))\). \end{itemize}